Protecting Your Interests: The Role of Reps and Warranties in M&A

 Table of Contents

-Section 2: Statements of Facts and Assurances
+2. Statements of Facts and Assurances

-Section 3: Scopes and Modifiers in Risk Allocation
+3. Scopes and Modifiers in Risk Allocation

-Section 4: Capping Damages to Mitigate Risk
+4. Capping Damages to Mitigate Risk

-Section 5: There has been a Breach – Now What?
+5. There has been a Breach – Now What?

-Section 7: How Buyers Use Reps and Warranties to Force Seller Disclosure and Allocate Risk
+6. How Buyers Use Reps and Warranties to Force Seller Disclosure and Allocate Risk

+Reps and warranties form the bedrock of trust and transparency in the sale of your business.
 They cover various aspects, including the financial health of your business, its legal compliance, operational status, and more.

 These assertions are crucial as they provide the buyer with a certain level of confidence regarding the condition of the business they are acquiring.

 During the negotiation process, both you and the buyer will carefully scrutinize these reps and warranties to ensure they accurately reflect the true state of your business.
-This meticulous examination helps identify and allocate potential risks associated with the transaction.
+This examination helps identify and allocate potential risks associated with the transaction.

 For example, your representations may include statements such as your business being in good repair, the absence of hazardous substances, compliance with all applicable laws, or your legal capacity to sign the purchase agreement.

-On the other hand, warranties assure the buyer that certain assurances will be upheld, such as your commitment to operate the business in a regular and normal manner or to fulfill specific obligations until the closing.
+On the other hand, warranties assure the buyer that certain assurances will be upheld, such as your commitment to operate the business in a regular and normal manner or to fulfill specific obligations until closing.

 Negotiating and finalizing the reps and warranties is a critical step in your M&A transaction.
 It requires careful attention to detail, thorough due diligence, and the expertise of experienced professionals, such as M&A advisors and attorneys, to ensure your interests are protected.